BRITAIN DECLARES WAR ON GERMANY

 Addressing a national audience by radio, Prime Minister Neville Chamberlain intoned the following words: “This morning the British ambassador in Berlin handed the German Government a final Note stating that, unless we heard from them by 11 o’clock that they were prepared at once to withdraw their troops from Poland, a state of war would exist between us.
 I have to tell you now that no such undertaking has been received, and that consequently this country is at war with Germany.”
 For Britons, these words are as memorable as President Franklin D. Roosevelt’s before a national radio audience on December 8, 1941, one day after the “Day of Infamy,” Japan’s surprise assault on the U.S. Pacific Fleet at Pearl Harbor, Hawaii.
 At midday Chamberlain spoke to Members of Parliament, saying: “This is a sad day for all of us, and to none is it sadder than for me.
 Everything that I have worked for, everything that I hoped for, everything I have believed in during my public life has crashed into ruins.”

 Churchill’s adept wartime leadership and his eloquent use of language prepared Britons for a long war against powerfully armed and determined aggressor states in Europe and Asia.
-By refusing to concede defeat to Germany through the Battle of Britain (July to October 1940) and the Blitz (September 1940 to May 1941), Churchill kept British resistance alive until joined by the United States on December 11, 1941, when Adolf Hitler, five months after picking a fight with the Soviet Union, foolishly picked one with America.
+By refusing to concede defeat to Germany through the Battle of Britain (July to October 1940) and the Blitz (September 1940 to May 1941), Churchill kept British resistance alive until joined by the United States on December 11, 1941, when Adolf Hitler, 5 months after picking a fight with the Soviet Union, foolishly picked one with America.

 Great Britain and France Declare War on Germany, September 3, 1939